 There was a very curious thing in Zoom’s financials leading up to its IPO that I am surprised no one commented on, at least that I saw.
 But as a founder, it jumped out at me.

 In 2017, Zoom’s cash burn was exactly equal to its Gross Proft.
 In other words, it burned exactly $0.
 It didn’t make a profit that year (although it does now), but nor did it even lose a nickel.
 And it was pretty darn close to equal in 2018 and 2019 as well:

 Coincidence you say?

 Hardly.
 Not from one of the greatest SaaS CEOs and founders of all times.

 No, I am pretty darn sure I know what Eric Yuan did.
 He had a very precise burn rate budget.
 He told his team exactly how much they could spend — as a team.
 How many of those billboards, bus wraps, YouTube ads, etc. that you see everywhere.
-That they could spend even penny they brought in that year in gross profit.
+That they could spend every penny they brought in that year in gross profit.
 But — not a penny more.